DataMa-Solutions/docs/extensions/datama-compare/concept.md

  <center> <span style="color:#00484A"> *Metric5 = Metric1 * Metric2/Metric1 * Metric3/Metric2 * Metric4/Metric3 * Metric5/Metric4* </span> </center>

-Don’t be afraid of putting too many PIs in that equation: with DataMa Compare, you can always zoom in to part of the equation, or aggregate some components using the « Skip steps » functionality.
+Don’t be afraid of putting too many PIs in that equation: with Datama Compare, you can always zoom in to part of the equation, or aggregate some components using the « Skip steps » functionality.

 <br>